98% of Avila First-Year Students Received Scholarships or Financial Aid Last Year

 It might be a scam if:

 - You have to spend money to get money.
-Legitimate scholarship providers don’t charge application fees, “redemption” fees, or up-front taxes; nor do they ask students to make investments.
+Legitimate providers don’t charge application fees, “redemption” fees, or up-front taxes; nor do they ask students to make investments.

 - They want a bank account or credit card information.
 Trustworthy donors won’t ask for a credit card number to “hold” your award.